cocos/cocos-docs/en/getting-started/install.md

 > **Note**: if the installation fails, try executing the installer from the command line:

 ```
-CocosCreator_v1.2.0_2016080301_setup.exe / exelog "exe_log.txt" / L * V "msi_log.txt"
+CocosCreator_v1.2.0_2016080301_setup.exe/exelog "exe_log.txt"/L * V "msi_log.txt"
 ```

 Execute with the following command, or create a shortcut for the installer, and fill the shortcut with the command line argument in the `target` attribute.
-And then submit the resulting installation logs ( `exe_log.txt` and `msi_log.txt`) to the development team for help.
+And then submit the resulting installation logs (`exe_log.txt` and `msi_log.txt`) to the development team for help.

 ### Mac installation instructions

 The installer for Cocos Creator for Mac is the DMG image file, double-click on the DMG file, and drag `CocosCreator.app` to your **Application** folder shortcut, or any other location.
 And then double-click the copy of the `CocosCreator.app` will get you started.

 > **Note**: if the downloaded application is corrupt during the first run, go to and set up `System Preferences -> Security & Privacy -> Allow any application from any source`.
 Once Cocos Creator is launched, you can restore your security settings.

 ### Operating system requirements